lucasbrynte/dsacstar-rigid-img-trafos/README.md

 ```

 ## End-to-end training settings
-The end-to-end phase of the five experiments described in the paper are run as follows.
+The end-to-end phase of the five experiments described in the paper is run as follows.

 Baseline, Baseline+GeomAug, RHaug
 ```